Sonaryr/reveal.js-otf-fragment-order/README.md

 # reveal.js - On-the-fly fragment order
-This is a plugin make the order in which the fragments trigger dynamic.
+This is a plugin that makes the order in which the fragments trigger dynamic.

 An ideal situation where this can be used is with a question you ask your audience and they don't answer in the order you programmed your list.